 Disney has the right to make whatever kind of rules they want in their theme parks, and if they feel it will improve public safety, we should cooperate with them.
 Disney World will still be there when this situation is finished, so if you don’t want to go during this time, that is your choice to make.

-They have been trying to come up with a way to open Disney World as soon as possible.
-From our point of view, most of these procedures are really good ideas and will help do that.
+They have been working hard to open the parks and keep them open, and from our point of view, most of these procedures are really good ideas and will help do that.

 With all the changes and restrictions though, I’m not sure I could recommend a family to pay the amount of money it takes to go on a Walt Disney World vacation knowing that they wouldn’t really get the full experience.
 Not even close to that.

-We’ll have to see how things shake out over the next weeks and months when Disney World does reopen.
+We’ll have to see how things shake out over the next weeks and months.

 Sign Up For Our Newsletter Today!